 Why grass will not grow under your shade tree.

-The trees out compete turf grasses for all the resources necessary for life.
+out compete turf grasses for all the resources necessary for life.
 Turf grasses grow best in full sunlight.
 Under trees, 95%

 of the sunlight is either reflected or used by the tree for photosynthesis.
 The quality of light reaching the ground under

-the tree is different than what is available in full sun and the grass plant reacts with a biological attempt
+the tree is different than what is available in full sun.
+Grass plants growing in shaded areas react with a biological attempt

-to find more light.
-Compared to grass plants grown in full sun, shaded grass plants will be longer, thinner and less
+to find more light compared to grass plants growing in full sun.
+Grass plants in the shade will be longer, thinner and less

 vigorous.
 These leaf changes will result in reduced tolerances to heat, cold, drought, wear and disease.
 Lack of vigor